Philippine noontime variety television shows: Wowowee, It's Showtime, Pilipinas Win Na Win, Happy Yipee Yehey!, and Wowowillie (2005–present)

 Revillame's prediction was correct.
-Two of the ABS-CBN noontime shows that aired after the 5 years, 4 months, and 18 days or 1,966 days domination of Wowowee which are Pilipinas Win na Win and Happy Yipee Yehey! both received consistently low ratings due to Eat Bulaga!'s strong noontime viewership.
-On January 28, 2012, Showtime went on hiatus as the show would be formatted to become a noontime show again which will replace Happy Yipee Yehey!.
-The drama series Mundo Man ay Magunaw took over the timeslot of Showtime while it was in hiatus from January 30 to February 3, 2012.
-Happy Yipee Yehey! aired its final episode on February 4, 2012, where it took over Showtime's timeslot on Saturday.
-Due to Showtime became the top morning variety show, ABS-CBN management decided to make it again a noontime show as It's Showtime after one year and its one-week hiatus on February 6, 2012, where it is continuously occupying the timeslot since then which made ABS-CBN's noontime slot again dominate that was not seen since the end of Wowowee 1 year and 7 months earlier on July 30, 2010.
-The show's return to a noontime slot introduced segments from the Showtime series and new segments like Sine Mo 'To, AdVice Ganda, That's My Tomboy, I Am PoGay, and Magpasikat.
-The show is currently hosted by Vice Ganda, Anne Curtis, Vhong Navarro, Jhong Hilario, Karylle, Ryan Bang, Kim Chiu, Ogie Alcasid, Amy Perez, Jugs Jugueta and Teddy Corpuz.
+Two of the ABS-CBN noontime shows that aired after the third 2010 iteration of Wowowee, which were Pilipinas Win na Win and Happy Yipee Yehey!, both received consistently low ratings due to Eat Bulaga!s strong noontime viewership resulting from the cancellation of his previous show.
+This resulted in Showtime going on hiatus on January 28, 2012.
+The show would be re-formatted to become a noontime show again which would replace Happy Yipee Yehey!.
+The drama series Mundo Man ay Magunaw took over Showtimes timeslot while the latter was in hiatus from January 30 to February 3, 2012.
+Happy Yipee Yehey! aired its final episode on February 4, 2012, when it took over Showtimes timeslot on Saturday.
+Due to Showtime being the top morning variety show, ABS-CBN management decided to make it again a noontime show as It's Showtime on February 6, 2012, after which it has been continuously occupying the timeslot, which made ABS-CBN's noontime slot again dominant, which had not been seen since the finale of the aforementioned iteration of Wowowee 1 year and 7 months earlier, on July 30, 2010, as both shows failed to reach Wowowee's popularity and following the former's 2010–2011 airing on the said slot.
+The show's return to a noontime slot introduced segments from the Showtime series and new segments such as "Sine Mo 'To", "AdVice Ganda", "That's My Tomboy", "I Am PoGay", and "Magpasikat".
+The show is currently hosted by Vice Ganda, Anne Curtis, Vhong Navarro, Jhong Hilario, Karylle, Ryan Bang, Kim Chiu, Ogie Alcasid, Amy Perez, Jugs Jugueta, and Teddy Corpuz.

-Following the ABS-CBN franchise renewal controversy, which led to the shutdown of ABS-CBN's free-to-air stations and the denial of the congressional franchise, It's Showtime resumed its broadcast on June 13, 2020, on Kapamilya Channel with simulcast on A2Z upon its launch in October 2020.
+Following the ABS-CBN franchise renewal controversy, which led to the shutdown of ABS-CBN's free-on-air stations and the denial of the congressional franchise, It's Showtime resumed its broadcast on June 13, 2020, on the Kapamilya Channel with simulcast on A2Z upon its launch in October 2020.

-The show began its simulcast on TV5 on July 16, 2022, through a back-to-back deal with Tropang LOL, which was reformatted into a late morning variety show formerly called Lunch Out Loud.
+The show began its simulcast on TV5 on July 16, 2022, through a back-to-back deal with Tropang LOL, which was reformatted as a late morning variety show formerly called Lunch Out Loud.
 On May 1, 2023, It's Showtime returned to its original 12:00 PM timeslot, following the conclusion of Tropang LOL.

-On June 30, 2023, It's Showtime ended its simulcast on TV5 and moved to GMA's sister network, GTV the next day with a new timeslot of 11:30 AM every Saturday.
+On June 30, 2023, It's Showtime ended its simulcast on TV5 and moved to GMA's sister network, GTV, the next day with a new timeslot of 11:30 AM every Saturday.